-16.4 Appendix D: Customization Scripts
+15.4 Appendix D: Customization Scripts

 This appendix is intended as a quick reference for writing user scripts.
-For more information about user scripts, see Customizing with User Scripts.
+For more information about user scripts, see the Customizing with User Scripts section of this guide.

 The user scripts described in this Appendix differ significantly from program-generated user scripts (that is, user scripts created by the Create Scripts command in the Administrative Console or the dbutility createscripts command).
 Program-generated user scripts set additional bits in the control tables.
 These bits allow the redefine command and the Administrative Console's Customize command to restore changes to the Client control tables.
-The code in DBCIntCfgServer that support the Customize command is fully compatible with the redefine command.
+The code in DBCIntCfgServer that supports the Customize command is fully compatible with the redefine command.